KnowledgeForge/keymaker/docs/content/0.1.0/docs/getting-started/index.md

 ## Formatting and Constraints

-Beyond one-off completions, KeyMaker supports an extremely flexible formatted completion and of course constraints.
+Beyond one-off completions, Keymaker supports an extremely flexible formatted completion and of course constraints.

 Import a constraint and `CompletionConfig`: